 Student Health & Wellbeing includes four teams who provide practical, emotional and specialist disability related support to our students.

-Student Health and Wellbeing is based in the Drysdale and University buildings and open and available to all City students.
+Student Health and Wellbeing is based on the first floor of the Drysdale building.
+We are open and available to all City students.

 How we can help you

 We offer a range offer services to meet diverse, individual needs and support you to manage your wellbeing and fulfil your potential whilst studying.

 For information about our teams and how we can support you, please see our services.

 If you are unsure which team you need, please contact any of us and we will be happy to guide you.

 You will be asked for your location preference when booking your appointments (online or in person), we will do our best to accommodate your request, but if this is not possible, you will be informed in advance of your appointment.

 In the event that a staff member is unable to carry out an in person appointment, we have private rooms in the Student Health and Wellbeing centre that can be booked for online appointments.
 Please email [email protected] to request a room.